MichaelMakesGames/stellarmaps/README.md

 - Does not work with mod packs using Irony's "Compressed" merge
 - Exported SVGs are tested with Inkscape and web browsers.
 Other viewers/editors may or may not work
 - If viewing an SVG with Inkscape, the default Orbitron font will not work unless installed on your computer.
 [You can download it here.](https://fonts.google.com/specimen/Orbitron)
+- Glow effect might only be partially applied when exporting a zoomed-in PNG
+- Performance is choppy (but usable) on Linux

 # Credits